ITensor/ITensor/INSTALL.md

 ## Building the Libraries

 1. Edit the user configurable options.
-Start by making a copy of the sample Makefile options file:
+Start by making a copy of the sample make options file:

    `cp options.mk.sample options.mk`